shiyuning/SSHCZO-EC/README.md

 ## INSTRUCTION

-The code should be run using Python version 3, and requires the Pandas and numpy packages.
+The code should be run using Python version 3, and requires the `pandas` and `numpy` packages.

 1. Define site-specific parameters: